alongubkin/AutoInjector.js/README.md

 AutoInjector uses [Esprima](http://esprima.org/) to build a syntax tree from the function that's passed to `$inject`.
 It then scans the tree for undefined identifiers.
 If an identifier is defined in the function itself, or in the global scope - it is ignored.

-After building a list of identifiers, AutoInjector rewrites the function using the list of identifiers as the function parameters. `$inject` returns that function, which is then passed back to Angular.
+After building a list of identifiers, AutoInjector rewrites the function using the list of identifiers as the function parameters. `$inject` returns that function, which is then passed back to the framework.